meine-stadt-transparent/meine-stadt-transparent/readme.md

 ### Requirements

- - Python 3.5 or 3.6 with pip
+ - Python 3.5 or 3.6 with pip and [poetry](https://github.com/sdispater/poetry)
- - A recent node version (8 or 9) with npm
+ - A recent node version (8, 9 or 10) with npm
  - A webserver (nginx or apache is recommended)
  - A Database (MariaDB is recommended, though anything that django supports should work)
  - [The requirements of textract](http://textract.readthedocs.io/en/stable/installation.html).
 Textract is currently only used for text extraction, so it will likely work even if some package is missing